mozilla/moz-git-tools/README.markdown

 ## git-edit-files

 Open all the files modified in the specified rev range in your `$EDITOR`.
-(If no rev range is specified, open the files modified in your current branch.)
+(If no rev range is specified, open the files modified in your current checkout.)

 ## git-qapplied